bradhowes/SF2LibAU/README.md

 ## AUParameterTree

 The AUParameterTree for the SF2 engine contains entries for all of the implemented generators.
+See the SF spec for descriptions of these generators and their valid value ranges.

 Address | Name |
 ---: | --- |